uo bar

 Research Interests, Publications, and External Grant Support

 My research focuses on human health and adaptation and sits at the intersection of human physiology, evolutionary biology, nutritional sciences, epidemiology, and the behavioral sciences.
+This research centers around the following six topics:

-3) Global patterns of aging and their determinants
+• Global patterns of aging and their determinants

 My research has been supported by the National Science Foundation, National Institutes of Health (including the National Institute on Aging, the National Institute on Child Health and Human Development, the National Institute on Minority Health and Health Disparities, and the National Institute on Drug Abuse), the Wenner-Gren Foundation for Anthropological Research, the L.S.B.
 Leakey Foundation, the Forensic Science Foundation, and the World Health Organization.